CBE-Computing/CBE-Computing.github.io/about.md

 - **Updates and Upgrades:** Ensure Jamf profiles and policies are current and maintain compatibility with OS updates.
 - **User Support:** Provide support to users for enrollment and usage issues.

-## Resources

-Additional documentation and resources can be accessed through [insert relevant links or resource names here].
-These resources provide detailed information on advanced Jamf configurations and troubleshooting.

----